Biden’s test: Sustaining unity as Ukraine war enters Year 2 - The Boston Globe

-WASHINGTON — One year ago, President Biden was bracing for the worst as Russia massed troops in preparation to invade Ukraine.
+WASHINGTON (AP) — One year ago, President Joe Biden was bracing for the worst as Russia massed troops in preparation to invade Ukraine.

 As many in the West and even in Ukraine doubted Russian President Vladimir Putin's intentions, the White House was adamant: War was coming and Kyiv was woefully outgunned.